WE-THE-BEST/BreakOutWTB/README.md

 Once you select your power up, you can't select anther one until you restart the game with R.

-You can view the known bugs and what caused them in the Issues tab here.
+You can view the known bugs and what caused them in the Issues tab under Closed Issues.